On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in Denver Public Works.

 Denver Public Works will convert 19th Avenue and 20th Avenue to provide two-way vehicular travel on both streets through the North Capitol Hill/Uptown area, between approximately Broadway and Park Avenue West.
 New bicycle facilities will be included on both 19th and 20th Avenues, and Grant and Logan Streets will also be converted to two-way vehicular operation between 18th and 20th Avenues.

-Construction is beginning in July 2017 and scheduled to be completed in December.
+Construction began in Summer 2017 and scheduled to be completed in Spring 2018.